CHARLTON SOCIETY SAVE OUR VILLAGE ACTION PLAN: SATURDAY 15TH FEBRUARY 2020

-The Charlton Society’s last meeting was to celebrate the role of women’s suffrage in Greenwich.
+The Charlton Society’s last meeting in 2019 was to celebrate the role of women’s suffrage in Greenwich.
 Presented by Carolyn Ayres, who has been working for the Royal Greenwich Heritage Trust since 2012.
 Thank you to all attended.
 Carolyn has been responsible for curating the exhibition, Freedom of Spirit, which explored the role of women’s suffrage in the area.
 This passion has continued with projects, Greenwich 100, Here Come the Girls and the commemorative Victoria Cross Paving Stone project.
-Caroyln is currently the Royal Greenwich Heritage Trust’s Facilities Manager.
+Carolyn is currently the Royal Greenwich Heritage Trust’s Facilities Manager.

 The Charlton Society’s Annual General Meeting on October 26th 2019 was a huge success, thank you to all who attended – we even had to order more cups and saucers!
 This was an important meeting where Committee Members were elected.